AleNegrini/CCA131-Required-Skills/README.md

-# CCA131: Cloudera Administration Certification (new version)
+# CCA131: Cloudera Administration Certification

 ## Install
 Demonstrate an understanding of the installation process for Cloudera Manager, CDH, and the ecosystem projects.